-City councilors are busy people.
+City councillors are busy people.
 They combine their work for the council with regular jobs and therefore are focused on using their time as efficiently as possible.
 At the same time they want to enter the political arena as well prepared as possible.

 In a continuous effort to improve their service, Erwin and his colleagues decided to investigate and test how the retrieval of municipal information could be facilitated.
-They commissioned a prototype search engine that would allow city councilors to access multiple council sources via one portal.
+They commissioned a prototype search engine that would allow city councillors to access multiple council sources via one portal.
 They wanted to develop this prototype in an agile fashion to be able to adjust the project along the way and selected Spinque to help them realise it.
 A team was formed consisting of information and UX specialists of the municipality and search designers of Spinque.

 After three months the design process was completed and the prototype was delivered.
-As required it allows city councilors to search in multiple council sources, but on top of that it supports them in satisfying certain specific information needs that were identified during the design process.
+As required it allows city councillors to search in multiple council sources, but on top of that it supports them in satisfying certain specific information needs that were identified during the design process.
 For this the team created a knowledge graph with the concepts and entities in the municipal domain that are relevant for the city councillors.

 After the prototype phase the team deployed the search engine into production.
 During this process information specialists of the municipality were trained as search designers.
 In the future they will adjust the search engine themselves and possibly design search solutions for other information needs within the municipality.

 'In time this project might serve as a best practice for the rest of our organization, since all across the municipality we run into problems that can be solved with this technology.'